 Those recent successes are not alone.
 Perhaps one of the greatest examples of the effectiveness of direct marketing is David Ogilvy, a legend in marketing and advertising in the 1940s through 1980s.
 Ogilvy accomplished much, and always touted direct marketing as the superior technique.
 An example of his adamant stance can be found here.
 The question is, is direct marketing campaign advertising still worth it?
 That depends on who you ask, but SimplyCast certainly believes that direct marketing is most certainly worth it.
 In order to really answer that question, though, first one has to understand what direct marketing is.

-Direct marketing is communicating directly with the customer.
+A direct response campaign is communicating directly with the customer.
 Unlike a TV ad or a newspaper ad, direct marketing requires interaction with the customer.
-An example would be direct television ads that require customers to call in to learn more about the product and purchase it.
+Examples of direct marketing campaigns include direct television ads that require customers to call in to learn more about the product and purchase it.
 Long form advertisements are more informative and allow for more application of limited time offers.
 The more limited the time, the more prospective buyers will go ahead with the purchase.
 A better example of direct marketing is text messaging or email.
 These are typically done with a large database of customers who have been profiled as a part of the target market.
 The narrower the target, the more likely it will be successful in that target market.
 SimplyCast offers more channels for direct marketing than any other solution.
 SimplyCast allows clients to automate your marketing as well.
 This means that marketers are able to save time and money by setting automatic nurturing campaigns and tracking the progress to determine what stays and what goes.

-A good direct marketing campaign will generate more than just sales.
+A good direct response campaign will generate more than just sales.
 It will generate ROI to be sure, but it will also generate word of mouth.
-The best thing a marketer can hope for is that the customers not only buy, but also help spread the word.
-Direct marketing has been successfully implemented to make SimplyCast grow at triple digit rates two quarters in a row, and direct marketing campaigns in other companies have been shown to prove very effective when compared to general marketing.
+The best thing a marketer can hope for is that the customers not only buy but also help spread the word.
+Direct marketing has been successfully implemented to make SimplyCast grow at triple-digit rates two quarters in a row, and direct marketing campaigns in other companies have been shown to prove very effective when compared to general marketing.

 What does all that mean?